Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Indiana

 Citation: DCS CW Man., Ch.
 4, § 42

-A POSC should address the needs of the infant, including the following services:
+A POSC should address the needs of the mental and physical health or substance use treatment needs of the infant.

 Services for the Parents or Other Caregivers